Totsukawaii/UndownUnlock/README.md

 ## How to use

-1. Download the zip file from releases (contains the dll file)
+1. Download the zip file from the Releases [here](https://github.com/Totsukawaii/UndownUnlock/releases/download/v1.0.2/UndownUnlock-v1.0.2.zip) (contains the dll file)

 2. Double click `install_miniconda.bat`, make sure the file path doesn't have spaces or brackets